Little-Karl/GenshinImpact/README.md

 # Instructions - Regarding the script - Older drivers

-There will be a YouTube video covering this soon.

-# Download the script
-You can download the script here: https://github.com/Lyceris-chan/GenshinImpact/archive/master.zip

 Please put the downloaded file(genshinimpact.bat) on your desktop since spaces contained in the dir to the script may cause the script to not run at all